adamsilver/fdpb/01-a-registration-form.md

 ### No Password Sign In

 One way to avoid asking users for a password is to use the No Password Sign In pattern.
 It works by leveraging the security of email (which already needs a password).
 Users only have to enter their email address and the service sends a special link to their inbox.
-Clicking it, logs the user into the service immediately.
+Clicking it logs the user into the service immediately.

 ![Medium No Password Sign In](./images/01/no-password.png)

 Not only does this reduce the size of the form to just one field, but it also saves users having to remember another password.
-Whilst this reduces friction on the form in isolation, in other ways it adds some too.
+Whilst this simplifies the form in isolation, in other ways it adds some additional complexity for the user.

 First, users might be less familiar with this approach, and many people are worried about online security.
 Second, having to move away from the app to your email account is long winded, especially for users who know their password (or use a password manager).